OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/compute_totals.rst

 Computing Total Derivatives
 ***************************

-:code:`Problem` has a method, :code:`compute_totals`, that computes derivatives of desired quantities with respect to desired inputs.
+:code:`Problem` has a method, :code:`compute_totals`, that allows you to compute the total derivative values for a model.

-This method allows you to compute the derivative values for the model.
+If the model approximated its Jacobian, the method uses an approximation method.

 .. automethod:: openmdao.core.problem.Problem.compute_totals
     :noindex: